 - PRTG dashboard provides an overview of all registered databases.

 5. Idera SQL Diagnostic Manager for SQL Server

-Idera SQL Diagnostic Manager for SQL server is another worth tool to try as it has quite good features.
+Idera SQL Diagnostic Manager for SQL servers is another worthwhile tool to try as it has quite good features.
 It can monitor both virtual (VMware and Hyper-V) and physical servers.
 Apart from it, replication, cluster monitoring, and mirroring are also supported by it.

 Its Dashboard is quite informative with an extensive amount of info in one place.
 It gives a single view of the health and performance of SQL Server across the environment.
 Gather real-time data to display, diagnose, alert, and report on critical performance statistics from a central point of control.
 Monitor instances, sessions, queries, resources, databases, and services.

-In terms of price, it is available at $1,996 for a single license.
-Before buying it the user can go for Idera SQL monitor’s free trial of 14-day.
+In terms of price, it is available at $997 for a single license.
+Before buying it the user can go for the Idera SQL monitor’s free trial of 14 days.